 Why Are Some Fish Best Avoided When Pregnant?

-The reason why the above fishes are not allowed is because they contain large amounts of mercury.
+The reason why the above fishes are not allowed is that they contain large amounts of mercury.
 Now the metal mercury once consumed by the fishes due to water pollution is later converted to methyl mercury which is capable of passing through the placenta to the fetus and can adversely affect the nervous system and brain development of the same.
-Not only that there is another contaminant known as PCB Or polychlorinated biphenyls which is a byproduct of industrial waste and is known to get accumulated in the body of these fishes, which can in turn make the fish harmful for consumption.
+Not only that there is another contaminant known as PCB Or polychlorinated biphenyls which is a byproduct of industrial waste and is known to get accumulated in the body of these fishes, which can, in turn, make the fish harmful for consumption.

 Best Way To Consume Fish When Pregnant

 Grilled fish:Grilling fish not only helps in keeping the nutrients intact but at the same time does not overcook the fish.
 You can use a grill plate or the same.
-Simply brush the plate the plate with little oil and place the marinated fish over it.
-Once the color turns brown on side then flip it over to the other side and repeat the process.
+Simply brush the plate with little oil and place the marinated fish over it.
+Once the colour turns brown on side then flip it over to the other side and repeat the process.
 You can consume this with sautéed veggies

 Poached fish:This method helps in keeping the fish moist.
 Simply pour water/Chicken stock/vegetable stock in a pan or vessel and place the fish pieces.
 Simmer it for some time and once you see bubbles, then it's time to remove the fish from the pan